How To's

 Example

-• CRM stages not synced into the email tool
+• CRM stages not updated inside email platform

 • Purchase events delayed or missing